 Other former Pirates players born on this date include:

 Lloyd McClendon (1959) a utility player for the Pirates from 1990 until 1994 and then manager of the team from 2001 until 2005.
 The Pirates acquired him late in the 1990 season for a player to be named later.
 It was his 4th season in the majors and he was hitting just .159 at the time of the trade.
 He was a part-time player, used as a corner outfielder, first baseman, pinch hitter and he was the teams emergency catcher during his four full season with the Pirates.
-In 1991 he hit .288 with 7 homers in 163 AB’s , pinch hitting 40 times that season.
-He hit .253 during the 1992 regular season but in the playoffs he went 8-11 with four walks and four RBI’s although the Pirates still lost the series.
+In 1991 he hit .288 with seven homers in 163 at-bats , pinch-hitting 40 times that season.
+He hit .253 during the 1992 regular season but in the playoffs he went 8-11 with four walks and four RBIs although the Pirates still lost the series.
 His average and then playing time dropped the next two seasons before the Pirates allowed him to leave via free agency.
 He signed with the Indians organization and finished his playing career in AAA in 1995.
 McClendon the manager had a 336-446 record during his tenure with the Pirates, finishing as high as fourth place(twice) and topping out at 75 wins.
-He currently coaches with the Tigers but has not managed since leaving Pittsburgh.
+He currently manages for the Tigers in AAA.

 Silver King (1868) a pitcher for the 1891 Pirates.
 King was a big time signing for the Pirates who had just finished 23-113 in 1890.
 With the Player’s League folding, the players who left for the league after the 1889 season all returned to their original team.
 King on the other hand was one of the handful of players who didn’t and signed with the Pirates instead for a $5,000 contract.
 He was a young star player, who by age 22 had already won 143 major league games.
 Pittsburgh did not get the kind of production from him they had hoped for, he went just 14-29, leading the NL in losses.
 Before the season could end they released him.
 He won 22 games in 1892 for the Giants but when the pitching distance was changed in 1893 to the current distance they still use today, King had a tough time adjusting, he was a sidearm pitcher with a lot of deception in his delivery.
 He would end up winning just 24 major league games after the age of 24.